trilobite-poetry/trilobite-poetry.github.io/issues/_past/6/gomez.md

 ---
 title: '"A Normal Party and the Day that Follows"'
 contributor: Elena Gomez
-issue: 'Feast of St. Fabiola'
+issue: 'feast of st. fabiola'
 ---

 <style>